openstenoproject/plover/doc/developer_guide.md

 You need Python >= 3.8 installed, and you need [tox](https://pypi.org/project/tox/) >= 4.0.

-Using tox takes care of all the details of creating and managing an isolated virtual environment, installing the necessary dependencies, and isolating testsuite runs.
+Tox simplifies the process of creating and managing isolated virtual environments, handling dependency installation, and running the test suite in isolation.
+This ensures a clean and consistent testing environment.

+However, it is still recommended to install and run tox within a Python virtual environment created using tools like [venv](https://docs.python.org/3/library/venv.html).
+This helps keep your global Python environment clean, avoids project conflicts, and isolates tox and its dependencies.

-The command for using tox is: `tox r {-e envlist} {-- arguments}`.
+The command for using tox is: `tox {-e envlist} {-- arguments}`.
 Use `tox -a -v` to get a list of available environments.

 The same virtual environment is reused by the following tox environments:

-- `tox r -e test -- ARGS`: run the testsuite.
+- `tox -e test -- ARGS`: run the testsuite.
 This is the default environment when not provided.

+  Example: `tox -e test -- test/gui_qt`
-- `tox r -e launch -- ARGS`: run Plover from source.
+- `tox -e launch -- ARGS`: run Plover from source.

+  Example: `tox -e launch -- -l debug`
-- `tox r -e setup -- COMMAND`: run `./setup.py COMMAND`.
+- `tox -e setup -- COMMAND`: run `./setup.py COMMAND` to create a binary distribution.
+See also section below.

+  Example: `tox -e setup -- bdist_appimage`
-- `tox r -e packaging_checks`: run the same packaging checks as the CI (add `-- -n` to see a dry-run of the exact checks).
+- `tox -e packaging_checks`: run the same packaging checks as the CI (add `-- -n` to see a dry-run of the exact checks).
-- `tox r -e plugins_install`: install the distribution plugins (or the specified plugins when run with `tox -e plugins_install -- REQS`).
-Note that this does not use the plugins manager for installing.
+- `tox -e plugins_install -- ARGS`: install the plugins specified in `ARGS`, where plugins are separated by space.
+You can also specify plugin versions.
+Note that this process uses pip directly for installation, not the plugins manager.

+  Example: `tox -e plugins_install -- some_plugin==1.0.0 another_plugin`
-- `tox r -e release_prepare -- NEW_VERSION`: execute all the steps necessary for
+- `tox -e release_prepare -- NEW_VERSION`: execute all the steps necessary for
   preparing a new release: patch the version to `NEW_VERSION` and update `NEWS.md`, staging all the changes for review.
-- `tox r -e release_finalize`: finalize the release: commit the staged changes, create an annotated tag, and print the git command necessary for pushing the release to GitHub.
+- `tox -e release_finalize`: finalize the release: commit the staged changes, create an annotated tag, and print the git command necessary for pushing the release to GitHub.

-The actual virtual environment lives in `.tox/dev`, and can be ["activated" like any other virtual environment](https://virtualenv.pypa.io/en/latest/user_guide.html#activators).
+The virtual environment created by tox lives in `.tox/dev`, and can be [activated like any other virtual environment](https://virtualenv.pypa.io/en/latest/user_guide.html#activators).

 The configuration also provides support for lightweight tests only environment:
 `pyX`, where `X` is the version of the Python interpreter to use.
-E.g. running `tox r -e 'py3,py36,py37,py38,py39` will execute the testsuite for each version of Python we support.
+E.g. running `tox -e 'py3,py36,py37,py38,py39` will execute the testsuite for each version of Python we support.

 # Creating a binary distribution